Stanford-Optical-Comm-Group/optical-comm/components/README.md

 ```

 - [dac.m](https://github.com/Stanford-Optical-Comm-Group/optical-comm/blob/master/components/dac.m): **Digital-to-analog converter**

-Quantize, sample and hold with ZOH, and analog filtering
+Quantize, sample and hold with ZOH, and analog filtering.

 Function call for converting digital signal `x` to analog signal `xa` using DAC parameters `DAC` and simulation parameters `sim`.
 See code for details
 ```
 [xa, xqzoh, xq] = dac(x, DAC, sim, verbose)
 ```

 - [Filter.m](https://github.com/Stanford-Optical-Comm-Group/optical-comm/blob/master/components/Filter.m): **Filter**

 This class can be used as a filter within a loop.
 It can take one value at each iteration.
 This is useful for simulating a filter within a loop.
 When used this way, the filter is implemented as a direct form I. If a vector is passed as a parameter, then the filtering operation will be performed using Matlab's `filter` function (transposed direct form I).
 If the flag `removeGroupDelay` is `true`, the filter will be implemented in the frequency domain.

 Constructor options:

 ..* filter specifications are passed: type, order, normalized cutoff frequency, fs (optional)
 ..* filter struct designed with design_filter.m
 ..* filter is already known: passing num, den, fs (optional)